scusi/tlsdate/README.md

 # tlsdate
-go implementation of tlsdate from ioerror
+go implementation of tlsdate from ioerror, see https://github.com/ioerror/tlsdate

-original tlsdate from ioerror is at https://github.com/ioerror/tlsdate

 this code is more a proof of concept than production code.